lindgrenj6/sources-queue-debugger/README.md

   path: deploy/clowdapp.yaml
 ```

-From there there should be a `sources-queue-debugger-event-stream-listener` pod running.
+From there there should be a `sources-queue-debugger-event-stream-listener` (and more) pod(s) running.

 ### Tailing the pod logs
 If you tail that log you'll get info pertaining to the `platform.sources.event-stream` topic in JSON format, which I usually pipe to jq.